 Faye Kabali-Kagwa is an arts coordinator, cultural curator, and writer.
 Faye has an uncanny ability to read the pulse of the cultural zeitgeist.
 Her work connects people and audiences across platforms and disciplines which include theatre, literature, film, and emerging technology.

-Rafaella Wang is an illustrator and graphic designer.
-She has been involved with IDFA DocLab since 2012 starting as a jury assistant and taking care of the graphic design.
+Rafaella Wang is an illustrator and graphic designer who has worked with various festivals.
+She has collaborated with IDFA DocLab on exhibition design and festival publications since 2012.
 Rafaella has been a program advisor since 2020.